-Demographic Profiles: Race, Color, & Origin
+Demographic Profiles: Race, Color, & National Origin

 Under the Title VI Program populations, CAMPO first looked at Race, Color, and National Origin.
 Initially, we looked at rolling all the components of these classes into a single measure.
 The nature of our region made it more effective to measure the most prevalent groups separately.
 Since the Census does not gather data on "Color" separately, we use Race to stand for both Race and Color.
-National Origin is treated separately due to its overlap with Race.

-CAMPO used the following measures for Race and Origin:
+CAMPO used the following measures for Race and National Origin:

 - Non-white race: it includes all race categories that are not white in the census.
 The two most prevalent in the region are black and Asian.
-The cutoff for inclusion is >= 51.48% of the people in a block group identifying as non-white. - 2) Hispanic/Latino Origin: if a block group is 14.8% Hispanic/Latino or above, it is included as a Community of Concern (CofC).
+The cutoff for inclusion is at least 51.92% of the people in a block group identifying as non-white. - 2.
+Hispanic/Latino Origin: if a block group is 14.92% Hispanic/Latino or above, it is included as a Community of Concern (CofC).
 Note that someone can be a white race, black race, or any race category and still identify as having Hispanic or Latino origin.
 For that reason, it is treated separately from race.